siunkim0/Undergraduate-Thesis/README.md

 # Measurement of HLT_IsoMu24 Trigger Efficiency Using Tag-and-Probe Method

-Undergraduate thesis project measuring the CMS HLT_IsoMu24 trigger efficiency in Drell–Yan Z → μμ events using CMS Open Data at √s = 13 TeV.
+Undergraduate thesis project measuring the CMS HLT_IsoMu24 trigger efficiency in Drell–Yan Z → μμ events using CMS Open Data at √s = 13 TeV in 2016H.

 ## Overview